Storytelling at work: the 10 pitfalls6 February 2019 | Category: Blog

 1. Using Business Storytelling as a gimmick

 Storytelling is still trendy.
 It’s great that you’re trying something new, but it’s more than a trick.
 And if you use it like that, it will be considered a trick too.
-You will only be taken seriously if you know why you tell that one story, and if you have a clear link to your message.
-Be aware that your listeners will pick up your intention.
+You will only be taken seriously if you know why you tell that one story, and if you have a clear connection with to your message.
+Be aware that your listeners will understand your intention.

 2. Introducing the story incorrectly